DR. DEEPAK SETH

 Administering a vaccine involves injecting a small, safe piece of a virus or bacteria into your body.
 This triggers your immune system to recognize and fight off the disease in the future.
 It's a vital tool in preventing serious illnesses and maintaining public health.

-This service was performed 14 times for 12 patients
+This service was performed 12 times for 12 patients

-Annual depression screening, 15 minutes
+Annual depression screening, 5 to 15 minutes

 An annual depression screening is a short, routine evaluation to check for signs of depression.
 It involves answering a series of questions about your feelings, thoughts, and behaviors.
 The process takes about 15 minutes and helps detect depression early for better management.

-This service was performed 178 times for 178 patients
+This service was performed 87 times for 87 patients

 Annual wellness visit, includes a personalized prevention plan of service (pps), subsequent visit